jsoeterbroek/resume/markdown/resume-en.md

 ----

-> I have an extensive background in IT as a UNIX/Linux sysadmin, a web application
+> I have an extensive background in IT as a UNIX/Linux sysadmin, web application
-> developer and DevOps roles.
+> development and DevOps roles.
 Strong in configuration management automation.
 I am
 > a Red Hat Certified Engineer.

 ----